renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

   - and not repeat that information.
   - And to have concrete build guidance and fluff bits.
   - This is going to be an undertaking.
+- There where two Unarmed Combat sections; I merged them, and cleaned up some wording.
+  - I also pulled a crossed-out section out, and moved a design-note aside.
+- Extensive bullet-list-to-text conversion in *Basic Rules*.
+  - complete with editing, sections, examples and asides.
+  - And some text to help describe what the *Common Checks* are supposed to be, with a few cross-references.

 ## To-Do